Kanghongsheng/paperOutlines/Wide-Baseline Stereo Matching with Line Segments.md

 2. if the dissimilarity is below 0.25, then this pair is considered as a candidate match.
 3. only the 3 with the lowest dissimilarity are kept

+### Topological ﬁlter
+1. use pair and triplet topology to filter the mismatch.
+2. for every feature we compute a violation score which counts the number of violated constraints for all unordered triplets/pairs including it.

 ### disadvantages
+The average computation time for the matcher was 8 seconds on a modest workstation (Pentium 4 at 1.6GHz, line detection not included).

+## Epipolar geometry estimation
+_assuming the scene contains at least two planes_
+The idea of this method is to group **coplanar** segments using homographies. estimate the fundamental matrix from these point matches using **RANSAC**.

+## confusion
+1. how to eliminate the influence of the line caused by sunlight?

 ## idea
 1. when matching, we are not going to compare segment A in the image I1 to all the segments in the image I2.